When you travel to Brazil, you often fall in love with its beautiful weather, beaches and landscapes, but always with its friendly people.

 Brazilians love behaving paradoxically.
 A proud people of their regional roots and culture, they fascinate and resist categorisation.

 Hard workers, Brazilians like to spend lavishly and it is common to meet people 40 years and over who have returned to university to study new degrees.

 Another paradox, is that some people may have little but everyone will want to help you.
-Furthermore, Brazilians are serious in business.
+Furthermore, Brazilians are serious in business, so doing business in Brazil can be a lucrative venture.
 Yet only the present moment really matters.
 Saying “later” is often a strategy not to say “never”.
 Brazilians hate conflict and always try to solve problems through negotiation and what is called ” jeitinho “, a cross between circumvention and do-it-yourself.

 Brazilians – the soul of Brazil!

 The magic of Brazil comes certainly from its landscapes, its fauna and its extraordinarily rich flora, but also from its inhabitants.
 They are the ones who create the relaxed yet joyful atmosphere of the country and give a unique flavor to a stay in Brazil.